vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 <h1>Hello World from Views outside the project folder</h1>
 ```

-Then I navigated back into the project folder and executed the code.
+After which I started the `Express` server

 ```bash
 cd express-experiment
 node index.js
 ```

-open my browser, went to `http://localhost:3000`, and there it was
+and went to `http://localhost:3000`, and there it was, just as I had expected.
+An ERROR, precisely the one I expected.

 ![Permissions Error](./error.png)

-just as I had expected.

 ## So, what just happened?

 Well people, we found what makes the magic trick tick, and it's so clever, I am still giggling about it, but yet so obvious, I feel a little dumb I didn't see it before.

-So, how does `express` know, where to find your `views` folder.
+So, how does `Express` know, where to find your `views` folder.
 Well, it doesn't know, but it knows all the possible places it might be at.

-So, the smart people who wrote the `express` framework, noticed a key detail about how your dependencies are stored inside your projects.
+The smart people who wrote the `Express` framework, noticed a key detail about how your dependencies are stored inside your projects.
 The `node_modules` folder is part of the project itself, which means any dependencies you install, will be installed as a subfolder in your project, which inturn means, this `views` folder that we are looking for has to be somewhere in this chain.

 And that's exactly what they do, they removed each level of depth from the absolute path, and look for this folder called `views` and whenever they find it, `BINGO`.